(Readers: This is a sponsored post courtesy of the GVK Group)

 Let’s now go through the worksheet step by step:

-Break-out and record your monthly net household income.
+- Break-out and record your monthly net household income.
 Remember, as part of your monthly net income, one item you will be recording is your net monthly paycheck total after tax withholding and other deductions are made.
 These “other deductions” could include 401(k) or other retirement deductions, health benefit deductions, garnishments, etc. There is no need to over-think this entry; simply put, your net paycheck is the amount of your check, or the amount auto-deposited into your bank account every pay period.
-Enter any other sources of income and total them up on the lines provided.
+Identify any other sources of income, and then record the data.
+I prefer to use a spreadsheet, but there are other options including online budgeting tools, and even good a old-fashioned paper and pencil.

-When you are finished entering your periodic expenses total them up and then divide the amount by 12 to get a total monthly average.
+- Total up your expenses.
+When you’re finished entering your periodic expenses total them up and then divide the amount by 12 to get a total monthly average.

-Categorize and record your expenses as either wants or needs.
-Based upon the receipts, checkbook register and other data you collected earlier, enter your monthly expenses on the second page of the worksheet.
+- Record the rest of your household expenses and categorize everything as a want or need.
+Based upon the receipts, checkbook register and other data you collected earlier, total up your monthly expenses on a worksheet.
 You’ll need to determine which of those expense items are necessities (needs) and which are discretionary (wants).
 For example, for most people, the rent/mortgage, electricity, sewer, and groceries are necessities, while car washes and restaurants are discretionary.
 In some cases, an item may be considered partly a “want” and partly a “need.”
-Here is a completed sample household audit worksheet.
-On page 2 of the sample, you will notice that for the Cable entry, the monthly bill of $200 was split equally between “wants” and “needs” on the decision that half of the total bill was a result of a special multi-sport “season pass”.
-There may be many other expenses where this logic could apply.
+After you’re finished, add up your expenses in both categories (wants and needs).